esnet/gdg/website/content/docs/cookbook/docker_example.md

 Note, bash is not in previous containers, it will be added to later versions so you'll have to use sh instead of bash.

-This assumes that your grafana passwor is in a file called `gf_passwd`
+This assumes that your grafana password is in a file called `gf_passwd`

 ```yaml
 services: